 The primary purpose of the tour was to give air displays in Kiev, capital of the Ukraine and in 1990 still a reluctant part of the Soviet Union, in support of a British trade exhibition.
 Overall command of the detachment was vested in Air Vice-Marshal Mike Pilkington, an old friend of mine from much earlier in our careers when we were both flight lieutenants at RAF Mildenhall.
 Mike was then ADC to the Air Officer Commanding No 3 Group; now he was an AOC himself.
 The plan was to fly to Leningrad on day one and stay two nights.
 No display was planned for Leningrad because there was no suitable air show or other event to justify one, but a whole day in the northern capital was set aside for cultural activities.

 The following day we were to fly south to Kiev, keeping well clear of the Moscow area.
 That was quite a disappointment because we all wanted to visit Moscow but the Soviets would not hear of it.
-Russians have always, throughout their history, been very protective of their capital city and to the Soviet military chiefs it was probably unthinkable that ten military single-jet 'fighter' aircraft, albeit unarmed training aircraft, plus a C-130 transport and an HS125 VIP transport, should be allowed anywhere near Moscow.
-(You will notice, however, that both Moscow and Minsk were included on my Visa.)
+Russians have always, throughout their history, been very protective of their capital city and to the Soviet military chiefs it was probably unthinkable that ten military single-jet 'fighter' aircraft, albeit unarmed training aircraft, plus a C-130 Hercules transport and an HS125 VIP transport, should be allowed anywhere near Moscow.
+You will notice, however, that both Moscow and Minsk were included on my Visa (above left).

-There would be one, possibly two, displays at a small civilian flying club near Kiev followed by time off to make appearances at the ongoing Anglo-Soviet Trade Exhibition in the city.
+There were to be one, possibly two, displays at a small civilian flying club near Kiev (in the Ukraine, which was then part of the Soviet Union) followed by time off to make appearances at the ongoing Anglo-Soviet Trade Exhibition in the city.
 Then it was off to Hungary for a display at Budapest International Airport before returning to Scampton via a refuelling stop at an RAF base in Germany.
 The display in Budapest was not part of the original plan but, since the most economical route home from Kiev passed through Hungary, an offer from the Hungarians to display at their capital's airport was readily accepted by the Hungarians.